pranavkamat11/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction
-Smart system to predict the future value and trends in Google Stock Prices
+Smart system to predict the future value and trends in Google Stock Prices using LSTM